 Integration guide for wallets

 This guide is for wallet and dApp developers who want to support confidential tokens on Zama Protocol.
 It focuses on ERC-7984 wallet flows: showing balances (user decryption) and sending transfers (encrypted inputs).
-For deeper SDK details, follow the Relayer SDK guide.
+For deeper SDK details, follow the Relayer SDK guidearrow-up-right.

 By the end of this guide, you will be able to:

-• Understand Zama Protocol at a high-level.
+• Understand Zama Protocolarrow-up-right at a high-level.

 • Build ERC-7984 confidential token transfers using encrypted inputs.